mgoldcoin/mgold/en/technical-details/waves-contracts-language-description/waves-console-commands.md

 [Waves IDE](https://ide.wavesplatform.com) has a Waves console feature which supports different commands:

 **Note. **Using [Waves Transactions library ](/development-and-api/client-libraries/waves-transactions.md)you can easily create and sign transactions for Waves blockchain.
 It also allows you to multi-sign existing transactions or create them without signature at all.

+# MultiSig Example

+[_**Here**_](/technical-details/waves-contracts-language-description/waves-console-commands/examples.md) you can check the MultiSig smart contract example using Waves Console

 ## Creates signed Issue Transaction